Informatics General: TAPS Division

 economically viable and was ultimately de-committed."

 In any case, an early 1985 reorganization within Informatics saw a proposal that the TAPS Division be moved from New York to Rockville, Maryland.
 Instead, most of the division's employees left.
 Effective control of the TAPS product went to SOFT, Inc. (Source of Future Technology), a consulting company in New York City that had previously done work on the product and was known for being one of the few consulting firms that was owned by women.

 SOFT did development work to keep TAPS going on the Tandem and especially IBM platforms, and TAPS remained in use by the Army and Navy for accounting, personnel, and distribution and supply applications into the 2000s, with license renewals and maintenance payments from the Defense Information Systems Agency of around $800,000 a year through at least 2009.
 It was not until 2015 that TAPS was finally retired from service by the U.S. military.

-Life Insurance Systems Division
+Equimatics Division / Life Insurance Systems Division

 United Systems International was a Dallas, Texas-based company that was building an ambitious solution for automating the back-office functions for companies that offer life insurance.
-Informatics acquired it in 1971 as part of the Equimatics initiative.
+Informatics acquired it in 1971 as part of the aforementioned Equimatics, Inc. initiative.
 From this the Life-Comm solution emerged; the Life-Comm III version in particular became popular in the mid-1970s, quickly getting to the $1 million level in sales and growing to have several dozen customers among insurance companies.
 It eventually became the leading product in the field.
+The Equimatics initiative also put some other financial software, such as the Mortgage Loan System.

+The Equimatics Division persisted as a name within Informatics even after the company was acquired by, and subsequently became independent from, Equitable Life Assurance itself.
+It released related insurance products, such as GROUP-COMM, for the administration of group insurance plans.
+However over time it became instead known as the Life Insurance Systems Division.

-But then around 1984 it fell into difficulty and was responsible for some of Informatics' declining financial fortunes.
+Around 1984, the Life Insurance Systems Division fell into difficulty and was responsible for some of Informatics' declining financial fortunes.
 In late 1984, the division was sold to The Continuum Company.